vicradon/vicradon/README.md

-<h1 align="center">Hi 👋, I'm Osinachi</h1>
+<h1 align="center">Hi 👋, my name is Osinachi</h1>
-<p align="center">I'm a web developer who values good stories.
+<p align="center">I'm a frontend software engineer and technical writer.
+I have keen interests in robotics and machine learning.
 I seek to improve the human condition through tech.
-I contribute to building tech communities in Africa</p>
+I contribute to the growth tech communities in Africa.</p>

 ## My blog
 I keep a regular blog on Hashnode.
 Check it out [here](https://blog.osinachi.me).